ymuichiro/quick_learning_symbol_en/13_verify.md

-# 13.Validation
+# 13. Validation

-Verify information recorded on the blockchain.
+Verify all kinds of information recorded on the blockchain.
 While recording data on the blockchain is done with the agreement of all nodes, **referencing data** on the blockchain is achieved by obtaining information from a single node.
-For this reason, if a new transaction is to be made based on information from an untrusted node, the data obtained from the node must be verified.
+For this reason, to avoid making a new transaction based on information from an untrusted node, the data obtained from the node must be verified.

 ## 13.1 Transaction validation

 Verify that the transaction is included in the block header.
-If this verification succeeds, the transaction can be considered as authorised by the blockchain agreement.
+If this verification succeeds, the transaction can be considered as authorised by blockchain agreement.

 Before running the sample scripts in this chapter, please load the following necessary libraries.

 ```js
 Buffer = require("/node_modules/buffer").Buffer;